kurayamiblackheart/kurayshinyrevamp/README.md

 - 1v1/2v2/3v3 Wild Battles
 - 1v1/2v2/3v3 Trainer Battles
 - Shiny Icons
-- Export/Export All/Import Pokemons (from/to .json file, store your Pokemons on your computer&share them to other players!)
+- Export/Export All/Import One Random/Import All Pokemons (from/to .json file, store your Pokemons on your computer&share them to other players!)
 - Lock Evolution (prevents a Pokemon from evolving until unlocked)
 - Choose/Re-roll Shiny Colors (DEBUG only)
 - Shiny Dye Fusing